-The course offers reading and discussion of major works of British literature from the medieval period through the eighteenth century.
-Students review the literature in relation to its diverse social, historical, political, religious, and literary contexts and its influence upon and pertinence to our times.
+Reading and discussion of major works of British literature from the medieval period through the eighteenth century.
+Review of the literature in relation to its historical, political, religious, social, and literary contexts and its influence upon and pertinence to our times.